-- The Permanent Secretary/Chief Executive of the organisation in jurisdiction62 (It is also our policy to copy the report to any focal point or complaints lead with whom we had been dealing during the investigation). - Any person specifically complained about.63 - 9.18 A signed copy of the final report should also be retained on the physical case file.
+- The referring MP.59 - The complainant. - The Permanent Secretary/Chief Executive of the organisation in jurisdiction60 (It is also our policy to copy the report to any focal point or complaints lead with whom we had been dealing during the investigation). - Any person specifically complained about.61 - 9.18 A signed copy of the final report should also be retained on the physical case file.
 (Policy requirement)